EventStore/EventStore/docs/server/diagnostics/metrics.md

 ### Status

-EventStoreDB tracks the current status of the `Node` role  as well as  progress of  `Index`, and `Scavenge` processes.
+KurrentDB tracks the current status of the `Node` role  as well as  progress of  `Index`, and `Scavenge` processes.

 | Time series                                        | Type                   | Description                                                                              |
 |:---------------------------------------------------|:-----------------------|:-----------------------------------------------------------------------------------------|